lynns/experiment/README.md

 A percentage of users may be specified either as a single value (e.g. "10%") or a range of values (e.g. "20-30%").
 In the first case the lower bound of the range is assumed to be 0.
-Also note that the special group name "everyone" is an alias for "100%".

 ## Usage